 NOTE: Due to the unique routing requirements for emergency calls, the above procedure does not apply to emergency originations (i.e., where the To header field contains digits “911” or a service URN in the “sos” family).
 Also, the procedures for handling the conversion of a toll-free number to a routing number are specified in Clause 5.2.1, ATIS-1000085.v002, ATIS Standard on Signature-based Handling of Asserted information using toKENs (SHAKEN): SHAKEN Support “div” PASSporT, and ATIS-1000093, ATIS Standard on Toll-Free Numbers in the SHAKEN Framework.

+As a call traverses thru the voice network, it is possible that the format of the destination number in the To header gets modified.
+Consequently, the validation can fail since the destination number in the verification claim request does not match the destination number in the PASSporT payload.
+To help reduce the number of verification failures at the terminating service provider’s network, it is recommended that the telephone number in the To header be of E.164 format and is used as the destination number in the SHAKEN authentication service when applied to the originating call.

+Origination URI handling for Shaken authentication

+It is also possible that the verification of the call fails if the origination number in the payload does not match the origination number in the verification request.
+To reduce the number of origination number mismatch by the STI-VS, it is recommended that the telephone number in the PAI and/or From header be of E.164 format and is used as the origination number in the SHAKEN authentication service when applied to the originating call.
+This will ensure the origination number in the PASSporT payload matches the origination number in the verification request.

+PASSporT & Identity Header Construction

 _______________________________